-New EU 2025 Standby Power Consumption Standards
+EU 2025 Standby Power Consumption Standards

 Adam J. Fleischer

-| Created: July 26, 2024 | Updated: August 29, 2024
+| Created: July 26, 2024 | Updated: June 11, 2026

-When you look at the standby power consumption of just one device, it doesn’t seem to be that big of a deal – much less than 1 kWh per month for many devices.
+When you look at the standby power consumption of just one device, it doesn’t seem to be that big of a deal, much less than 1 kWh per month for many devices.
 But when you look at the big picture and take into account the millions of devices used today, standby power turns out to be a significant portion of the electricity used in households and businesses.
-It is estimated that standby power accounts for up to 10% of overall electricity usage in developed nations.
-Such wastefulness leads to higher electric bills for all and increased carbon emissions that harm the environment.

 Standby power uses up to 10% of developed nations' electricity.

-2025 Standards: Tougher Limits, Expanded Scope
+2025 Standby Power Regulation EU Tougher Limits and Expanded Scope

-Reduced Standby Power Allowances
+Reduced Standby Power Allowances Under EU Ecodesign Standards

 The 2025 update will extend the EU’s standby power use regulations to a much wider variety of product categories than before.
 This is because many types of electronic devices that aren’t covered by current regulations are now very common in both homes and businesses, and they have come to contribute significantly to the total amount of electricity used by standby consumption overall.